-Cumulative temporary increases in SSC as a result of Hornsea Three construction (array and offshore cable corridor) and aggregate extraction activities.
+Cumulative temporary increases in SSC as a result of Hornsea Three construction (array and offshore cable corridor) and aggregate extraction activities

-- 1.13.2.2 As stated in Table 1.21, there are three marine aggregate areas (either already licensed or under application) located within a distance of one spring tidal excursion ellipse from Hornsea Three.
-These are: - Humber 3 (484); - Humber 4 and 7 (506); and - Humber 5 483). - 1.13.2.3 The target material at these marine aggregate areas is sands and gravels.
+- 1.13.2.2 As stated in Table 1.19, there are two marine aggregate areas that are already licensed and located within a distance of one spring tidal excursion ellipse from Hornsea Three.
+These are: - Humber 3 (484); and - Humber 4 and 7 (506). - 1.13.2.3 The target material at these marine aggregate areas is sands and gravels.
 Characteristically, the aggregate deposits in this region are understood to contain <5% fines (silt and clay) in situ and, therefore, the concentrations of this fraction in the overflow from the dredging vessels are anticipated to be relatively low. - 1.13.2.4 The potential for cumulative effects between Hornsea Three construction activities and aggregate extraction operations has been considered in detail within volume 5, annex 1.1: Marine Processes Technical Annex section 4.
 Key findings are summarised below.

 - 1.13.2.5 Aggregate extraction operations may release sediment into the water column through overspill and/or screening.
 The spatial extent of this plume will largely be determined by the sediments being extracted and the local hydrodynamic regime: heavier gravel-sized particles will settle rapidly at the discharge point, whilst sand-sized particles typically settle within about 250 m to 500 m, and within 5 km where tidal currents are strong (Hitchcock and Drucker, 1996; Newell et al., 2004).
-If screening is not used, the volume of discharged sand is much smaller and change may be confined to the extraction area (Newell et al., 2004). - 1.13.2.6 Of direct relevance to this investigation is the plume dispersion modelling results for Application Areas 483 and 484 (Figure 1.20) (ABPmer, 2013b).
-In brief - Dredging will create a turbid plume, in which its maximum extent is predicted to be 17.0 and 15.5 km in either a northwest or southeast direction from the dredge location (depending whether dredging occurs throughout a flood or ebb tide) for Areas 483 and 484 respectively; - Maximum increases in near-bed concentrations could potentially exceed 600 mg/l in close proximity to the dredger within the application areas for a period of 1 hour, before reducing to circa 50 to 150 mg/l for the remainder of the dredging period; - Following the cessation of dredging (i.e. following a single dredge period), SSCs will return to near background concentrations over approximately four days on spring tides, or slightly longer on neap tides; and - The maximum sedimentation thickness predicted as a result of the dredge plumes is around 1 mm in very close proximity to the dredge location.
-These sedimentation thicknesses, however, will be transitory (i.e. come and go) with the changing flood/ebb and spring/neap tide variations in the flows - 1.13.2.7 The interaction between sediment plumes generated by construction activities along the Hornsea Three offshore cable corridor and those from nearby aggregate dredging could occur in two ways: - Where plumes generated from the two different activities meet and coalesce to form one larger plume: or - Where an aggregate dredger is dredging within the plume generated by Project construction activities (or vice versa). - 1.13.2.8 For two or more separately formed plumes that meet and coalesce, the physical laws of dispersion theory mean concentrations within the plumes are not additive but instead a larger plume is created with regions of potentially differing concentration representative of the separate respective plumes.
+If screening is not used, the volume of discharged sand is much smaller and change may be confined to the extraction area (Newell et al., 2004). - Of direct relevance to this investigation is the plume dispersion modelling results for Application Areas 1.13.2.6 483 and 484 (Figure 1.20) (ABPmer, 2013b).
+In brief: - Dredging will create a turbid plume, in which its maximum extent is predicted to be 17.0 and 15.5 km in either a northwest or southeast direction from the dredge location (depending whether dredging occurs throughout a flood or ebb tide) for Areas 483 and 484 respectively; - Maximum increases in near-bed concentrations could potentially exceed 600 mg/l in close proximity to the dredger within the application areas for a period of 1 hour, before reducing to circa 50 to 150 mg/l for the remainder of the dredging period; - Following the cessation of dredging (i.e. following a single dredge period), SSCs will return to near background concentrations over approximately four days on spring tides, or slightly longer on neap tides: and - flows - 1.13.2.7 The interaction between sediment plumes generated by construction activities along the Hornsea Three offshore cable corridor and those from nearby aggregate dredging could occur in two ways: - plume; or - Where an aggregate dredger is dredging within the plume generated by Project construction activities (or vice versa). - 1.13.2.8 For two or more separately formed plumes that meet and coalesce, the physical laws of dispersion theory mean concentrations within the plumes are not additive but instead a larger plume is created with regions of potentially differing concentration representative of the separate respective plumes.
 In contrast, in the case of plumes formed by a dredging vessel operating within the plume created by foundation installation or bed preparation activities (or vice versa), the two plumes would be additive, creating a plume with higher SSC.